hermeznetwork/hermez-node/cmd/heznode/README.md

    heznode [global options] command [command options] [arguments...]

 VERSION:
-   v1.2.0-rc2-5-g94a7043
+   v1.4.0-rc1-5-gcfc7635

 COMMANDS:
-   version    Show the application version importkey  Import ethereum private key genbjj     Generate a new random BabyJubJub key wipedbs    Wipe the SQL DB (HistoryDB and L2DB) and the StateDBs, leaving the DB in a clean state run        Run the hermez-node in the indicated mode serveapi   Serve the API only discard    Discard blocks up to a specified block number help, h    Shows a list of commands or help for one command
+   version         Show the application version and build importkey       Import ethereum private key genbjj          Generate a new random BabyJubJub key wipedbs         Wipe the SQL DB (HistoryDB and L2DB) and the StateDBs, leaving the DB in a clean state migratesqldown  Revert migrations of the SQL DB (HistoryDB and L2DB), leaving the SQL schema as in previous versions run             Run the hermez-node in the indicated mode serveapi        Serve the API only discard         Discard blocks up to a specified block number accountInfo     get information about the specified account help, h         Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help (default: false)